uzbl/uzbl/README.md

   2. `retry`
     - Either `retrying` or `initial` depending on whether this request is a retrial of a previous request.

+* permission handler

+  1. `uri`
+    - The URI requesting permission.
+  2. `action`
+    - The data or action WebKit is requesting permission for.
+Known values
+      include:
+      + `geolocation`

 ### WINDOW MANAGER INTEGRATION